Skip to main content

 Med.
 Pl. in Loja & Zamora-Chinchipe, Ecuador (Tene et al., 2007) Ambrosia artemisioides Meyen & Walpers ex Meyen Ambrosia artemisioides Meyen & Walp.
 Ambrosia artemisioides Meyen & Walp.
 Stem

 Med.
 Pl.
 Argentine Flora (Barboza et al., 2009) Ambrosia tenuifolia Spreng.
 Ambrosia tenuifolia Spreng.
-Ambrosia tenuifolia Spreng.
-Aerial parts, Dried aerial parts, Pollen
+Ambrosia tenuifolia Spreng. dried aerial parts aerial parts, aerial parts, pollen

 Med.
 Pl.
 Argentine Flora (Barboza et al., 2009) Ambrosia scabra Hook. & Arn.
 Ambrosia scabra Hook. & Arn.
 Ambrosia scabra Hook. & Arn.
-Aerial parts and root
+Aerial parts, root

 Pl. for Malaria, Pl. for Fever (Milliken, 2021) Parthenium hysterophorus L. Parthenium hysterophorus L. Parthenium hysterophorus L.